SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 ![ The median MCC score, fraction of query sequences that mapped in closed-reference clustering, and runtime in seconds from repeating each clustering method 100 times.
 Each dataset was split into a reference and query fraction.
-References sequences were selected via a simple random sample, weighting sequences by relative abundance, or weighting by similarity to other sequences in the dataset.
+Reference sequences were selected via a simple random sample, weighting sequences by relative abundance, or weighting by similarity to other sequences in the dataset.
 With the simple random sample method, dataset splitting was repeated with reference fractions